 Car manufacturers such as General Motors, Uber, Tesla, and Waymo are currently designing and testing driverless vehicles.
 They aim to reduce, if not eliminate auto accidents.
 If you’ve been injured in a self-driving car accident, you need to contact an Atlanta self-driving car accident lawyer.

-The Atlanta car accident lawyers at Allen & Scofield Injury Lawyers will evaluate the driverless vehicle crash data.
+The Atlanta car accident lawyers at Graham Scofield Injury Lawyers will evaluate the driverless vehicle crash data.
 Then, we’ll help you recover compensation for your losses.
 Our prior victories and our 5-star client reviews validate that promise.

 Self-Driving Cars Are More Harmful Than You Expect

 Driver error causes 95% of car accidents.
 Driverless vehicle manufacturers contend that self-driving vehicles are safer because they don’t drive drunk, or distracted.
 However, self-driving vehicles are actually less safe because they’re unable to adapt to road conditions that humans easily navigate.